Rocco-Gossmann/GoWas/Documentation/Scenes.md

 Therefore it should be used to unload / free / reset the ressources created in the `Load` method.

-The `Unload` method returns a `struct{}` - pointer, that points to the next `core.Scene`, that the Engine should the load.
+The `Unload` method returns a `struct{}` - pointer, that points to the next `core.Scene`, that the Engine should then load.

-If it returns `nil` instead, the Engine will stop running and the Program will end.
+If it returns `nil` instead, the Engine will stop running and the program will end.

 ```go